YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 In this chapter, you are going to:
 - create a SSH key pair that will be injected in the VM to allow passwordless connectivity.
-- create a cloud config that will set the password for the *alpine* user, the login message and pass the SSH key
+- create a cloud config that will set the password for the *alpine* user, the login message, pass the SSH key and install some additional packages

 Let's start by creating a set of keys that will be used to connect to the Alpine VM.
 The _public_ key will be added to a Kubernetes _secret_ in the Alpine namespace.